ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-1.md

 there must be some way for their speed to be a function of conditions on the road.

-There are many factors that can control the speed of a bus traveling through town, including traffic, construction, scheduled layovers, and number of passengers.
+There are many factors that can control the speed of a bus traveling through town, including traffic, construction, scheduled layovers, and the number of passengers.
-In order to keep the model simple, we will focus on the last reason: the number of passengers who board and exit the bus.
+In order to keep the model simple, we will focus on the last factor: the number of passengers who board and exit the bus.
 A traveling bus constantly picks up and drops off passengers as it makes its way around its route.
 This process takes time (as anyone who has watched a passenger fumble with change upon boarding knows).